2020-DEV-159/Tic-Tac-Toe/README.md

 1) X always goes first.
 2) Players cannot play on a played position.
-3) Players alternate placing Xâ€™s and Oâ€™s on the board until either:
+3) Players alternate placing X’s and O’s on the board until either:
 4) One player has three in a row, horizontally, vertically or diagonally
 5) All nine squares are filled.
-6) If a player is able to draw three Xâ€™s or three Oâ€™s in a row, that player wins.
+6) If a player is able to draw three X’s or three O’s in a row, that player wins.
 7) If all nine squares are filled and neither player has three in a row, the game is a draw.
 ```

 # Functional Cases:
 ```
-player X turn will played by user,player O turn will be played by Computer(Computer turn will be immediately played after player X turn)

 1) Player X should be always given the first move and should be able to place the mark in gameBoard
 2) Player 0 should be given the next move , following player X